 \subsection{Suboptimal Monobit Receiver}

-To get the knowledge of $p_\text{ref}\left(t\right)$, a reference signal estimation based on training sequences is proposed in \cite{4712729} for BPSK transmission.
-However, it requires a large lookup table and exhaustive search.
-The method proposed in \cite{5474634} only employs bit-level addition and shift operation to recover the reference signal from monobit sampling results.
-It can be simply realized online.
-Herein, the main ideas to obtain the suboptimal receiver in \cite{5474634} are extended to QPSK modulation here, and a practical monobit receiver for QPSK is derived.
+To get the knowledge of $p_\text{ref}\left(t\right)$, a reference estimator based on training sequence was proposed in \cite{4712729} for BPSK transmission.
+However, that estimator requires a large lookup table and exhaustive search.
+The method proposed in \cite{5474634} only employs bit-level addition and shift operations to recover the reference signal from monobit sampling results, and thus can be conveniently realized online.
+Herein, the main ideas to obtain the suboptimal monobit receiver in \cite{5474634} are extended to QPSK modulation.